concourse/docker-image-resource/README.md

 * `target_name`: *Optional.*  Specify the name of the target build stage.
   Only supported for multi-stage Docker builds

 * `repository_file`: *Optional.* Override source repository.
-The value should be a path to a file containing the name of the repository path.
+The value should be a path to a file containing the repository path.

 * `repository`: *Optional.* Override source repository.
 Value used only if `repository_file` is unset